josbeir/cakephp-docs-md/docs/3/en/development/configuration.md

 As you can see in your **app.php**, the `env()` function is used to read configuration from the environment, and build the application configuration.
-CakePHP uses :term:`DSN` strings for databases, logs, email transports and cache configurations allowing you to easily vary these libraries in each environment.
+CakePHP uses `DSN` strings for databases, logs, email transports and cache configurations allowing you to easily vary these libraries in each environment.

 For local development, CakePHP leverages [dotenv](https://github.com/josegonzalez/php-dotenv) to allow easy local development using